10 Must Have Garden Tools For This Spring!

 You must protect your hands from sunburn, scrapes, cuts, and from running your fingernail up under something hidden in the garden soil. ( Ouch, it hurts just remembering.)
 I have some favorite pairs that I wear most of the time, but I also like to have some disposable quick gloves to grab if I am only going to grab something quickly and my hands are “freshly done.” ( A rare occasion if my hands stay nice.)

 And these are the disposable ones.
-Same ones I use for housework, cleaning, and making my hypertufa projects.
+The same ones I use for housework, cleaning, and making my hypertufa projects.
 I like having a box of them by the rear door of the garage.
 Ready to grab when I run out for something!

 Garden shoes or boots